hyperledger-archives/indy-sdk/wrappers/nodejs/README.md

                        // (can be overridden on attribute level) }
 ````
-* `proofRequest`: Json - (Optional) List of extra queries that will be applied to correspondent attribute/predicate
+* `extraQuery`: Json - (Optional) List of extra queries that will be applied to correspondent attribute/predicate
 ```
     {
         "<attr_referent>": <wql query>,